 #1 – Lifetime Payment Annuitization

 This is a one with lifetime payment.
-As explained above, the payment for the annuity will be paid until the annuitant lives.
-The life expectancy of the annuitant is considered to be the maturity of the annuity however if the annuitant lives above this age, the insurer is required to make payments as per the contract.
-If the annuitant dies soon after entering the annuity, there is no guarantee for the payment of the principal or the amount invested in the annuity.
+As explained above, the price for the annuity will be paid until the annuitant lives.
+The life expectancy of the annuitant is considered to be the maturity of the annuity; however, if the annuitant lives above this age, the insurer is required to make payments as per the contract.
+If the annuitant dies soon after entering the annuity, there is no guarantee for the expense of the principal or the amount invested in the grant.

 #2 – Joint Annuitization

-As the name suggests, the joint annuitization refers to the annuity in which there are two annuitants who usually include the spouse.
+As the name suggests, the joint annuitization refers to the annuity in which two annuitants usually include the spouse.
 This benefits the annuitant to secure his / her family with future payments in the unlikely event of the death of the annuitant.
-Since this type of annuity secures two people the payments are low as compared to a standard annuity; the chances of one partner living more than the other partner are high which increases the chances of making payments for a higher period for the insurance company.
+Since this type of annuity ensures two people, the charges are low compared to a standard annuity; the chances of one partner living more than the other partner are high, which increases the chances of making payments for a higher period for the insurance company.

 #3 – Life with Fixed Period Annuitization

-A Life with fixed period annuitization has a fixed period of payment until the annuitant’s life.
-Suppose the period is set to 15 years, this means the annuity payments will be made for 15 years or for the time the annuitant lives for, whichever is longer.
-Since the risk of early death is mitigated by this plan, the payments on this type of annuity are lower than a lifetime payment annuitization.
+A Life with fixed period annuitization has a specified period of payment until the annuitant’s life.
+Suppose the period is set to 15 years.
+This means the annuity payments will be made for 15 years or for the time the annuitant lives for, whichever is longer.
+Since this plan mitigates the risk of early death, the payments on this type of annuity are lower than a lifetime payment annuitization.

 #4 – Fixed Period Annuitization

-A fixed period annuitization is often used as an investment plan since the payment is higher for a shorter period paying plan.
+A fixed period annuitization is often used as an investment plan since it is higher for a shorter payment plan.
 It helps in generating a guaranteed fixed income for a specific period.
-The insurer pays for the specified time on the basis of the calculations made at the time of entering the annuity.
+The insurer pays for the specified time based on the calculations made when entering the annuity.